jonuy/jonuy.github.io/_posts/2014-07-31-Franklin-Finds-a-Froom-update-v1.1.md

 - The volume of the background music has been decreased a touch.
 It may have been a tad loud.

 - This is barely noticeable, but the Android launcher icons have also been updated.
-I used this tool ([http://romannurik.github.io/AndroidAssetStudio/icons-launcher.html]) instead of just chopping the head off of one of Franklin's sprites.
+I used this [Launcher Icon Generator](http://romannurik.github.io/AndroidAssetStudio/icons-launcher.html) tool instead of just chopping the head off of one of Franklin's sprites.

 - There's a small UI pause button added to the top of the screen.
 This was really just done in preparation for a potential port over to iOS.
 But unless someone wants to give me $99 for the dev fee, it's probably not gonna happen.
 ![Pause button]({{ site.baseurl }}/images/franklin-finds-a-froom/v1.1-pause-button.png)